 Edmonton's 2023 Zoning Bylaw and the RS zone

+The bylaw has generated genuine debate about pace and design quality.
+The City's Residential Infill Guidelines provide direction on compatibility with neighbourhood context, but they operate as guidance rather than hard regulation.
+Design quality in Edmonton's mature neighbourhoods varies enormously — from carefully considered infill that adds genuine value to the street, to large-footprint buildings that maximize every permissible inch without regard for the existing fabric.
 For homeowners and landowners commissioning custom work, this context matters.
-A parcel in Glenora, Strathcona, or the River Valley communities can accommodate a genuinely designed home that will hold its value for decades.
+A parcel in Glenora, Strathcona, or the River Valley can accommodate a genuinely designed home that will hold its value for decades.
 It can also accommodate a production infill that will look dated in ten years.
-The difference is almost entirely a function of who you commission to design it and how seriously they engage with the specific site.
+The difference is almost entirely a function of who you commission and how seriously they engage with the specific site.

 Garden suites and backyard housing